 If criminals as notorious as Francis Crowley or Al Capone consider themselves innocent, what do the people we meet every day who are just like you and me think of themselves?

 This is a universal law that is sometimes difficult to accept: 99 times out of 100, man considers himself innocent, no matter how serious his crime.
 Criticism is therefore useless because it puts the individual on the defensive and forces him to justify himself, and it is dangerous because it damages their self-esteem and causes bitterness.
 Criticism is like a carrier pigeon: the person we want to blame and correct will do anything to justify himself and will condemn us in return.
 Or, often, they exclaim: “I don’t see how I could have acted any differently!”

 When you study the lives of those considered great leaders of men, like Abraham Lincoln – who Dale Carnegie studied in a very thorough manner, even wrote a biography, Lincoln the Unknown – you generally notice that they handle criticism with extreme caution and do everything to preserve the self esteem of those they reproach.

 Rather than condemn people, it is better to try and understand them, to discover the motive for their actions.
 This is much nicer and more productive than criticizing, and it makes us more tolerant, understanding, and good.

-Principal # 1: Don’t criticize, don’t condemn and don’t complain
+Principle 1: Don’t criticize, don’t condemn, and don’t complain

 So, what are our needs?
 In a list that somewhat resembles Maslow’s hierarchy of needs, Dale Carnegie lists the different needs that we claim with ceaseless insistence: